 The first question you should ask yourself when creating a Sigfox-enabled prototype is: how will it connect to the Sigfox network?
 For prototyping purposes, a lot of different solutions already exist on the market.
 Choosing one will highly depend on your needs.

 Many people prefer to use "Modules" to implement Sigfox connectivity directly on their printed circuit board (PCB).
 Others prefer to use "Breakouts" of the very same modules, because they are easier to start off with and do not require any heavy soldering equipment.

 Breakouts are usually modules mounted on a PCB, giving very easy access to their PINs, and coming with extra features to make the device-maker's life easier.
-They also give access to easy antenna connectors, like UFL or SMA, to start sending message instantly.
+They also give access to easy antenna connectors, like UFL or SMA, to start sending messages instantly.

-Breakouts can be found here on the Partner Network.
+Breakouts can be found here on the Sigfox Partner Network.
 These breakouts are available for the Radio Configurations 1 and 2.

 2) Verified Modules

 Another solution is to directly obtain Sigfox Verified modules from your local distributor.
 This solution is a little bit more complex as you will have to design a specific PCB to mount your module, but will be better in terms of integration and final result.